Oghma-Infinium/Vagabond/README.md

 At least 11GB of VRAM on GPU is recommended for the list, otherwise you'll experience frequent stutters in exteriors.

-Downloads: ~291 GB
+Downloads: ~290 GB
-Install: ~487 GB
+Install: ~460 GB
 Temp Files: ~30 GB (on OS drive)
 **TOTAL:** ~780 GB

  > Wabbajack requires around 30 GB of space on your main OS drive for temporary and working files during the installation.
-This space is not counted towards the total install space of the list for sake of this guide, however Wabbajack roughly accounts for it in the UI.
+The total size after installation is closer to 750 GB.

 ## Installation